manuelkiessling/stable-diffusion-discord-bot/README.md

     php bin/console --no-debug doctrine:database:create
     php bin/console --no-debug doctrine:migrations:migrate

-Start the following command once to have your bot register its `/draw` command with Discord:
+Start the following command once, to have your bot register its commands with Discord:

     php bin/console --no-debug app:bot:register

 Then, run the actual bot command in a separate screen session:

     screen
-        php bin/console --no-debug app:bot:run
+        while true; do php bin/console --no-debug app:bot:run; done CTRL-A D
-        CTRL-A D

 And the task consumer in another one: